 This includes, but is not limited to, not informing small-scale farmers that they are naive or suggesting they live in a disillusioned bubble on social media.
 True story.

 Their purpose is not to sell their own beliefs, slamming others who don’t agree with them publicly.
 They should also have zero tolerance for bullying on their public platforms.
 Allowing and even encouraging name-calling and hate speech is far from professional.

 On August 28th, 2017, I saw in my Facebook feed a post from Goats of Anarchy.
 I was once a follower of theirs.
 Who doesn’t love to see stories of goats overcoming the odds?
 When I realized there was a very strong vegan crusade tone and it was an atmosphere of farm bashing, I unliked and unfollowed their page.
 Alas, some posts still sneak in.
 This particular one struck a cord.

-Since it was auto-shared from Instagram, I am embedding the original here.
+Since it’s been deleted from Instagram, I am sharing the original here.